MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 Azure Benefits is a built-in platform attestation service on Azure Stack HCI, and helps to provide guarantees that VMs are indeed running on Azure environments.

 This is modeled after the same [IMDS Attestation](/azure/virtual-machines/windows/instance-metadata-service?tabs=windows#attested-data) service that runs in Azure, in order to enable some of the same workloads and benefits available to customers in Azure.
-Azure Benefits returns an almost identical payload; the main difference is that because it is running on Azure Stack HCI, it guarantees that the VM is in Azure Stack HCI.
+Azure Benefits returns an almost identical payload; the main difference is that it runs on-premises and therefore guarantees that VMs are on Azure Stack HCI instead of Azure.

 :::image type="content" source="media/azure-benefits/cluster.png" alt-text="Architecture":::